bh107/bohrium/doc/source/index.rst

 | Windows   |                 |                 |               |               |     |      |
 +-----------+-----------------+-----------------+---------------+---------------+-----+------+

+- **Lazy Evaluation**, Bohrium will lazy evaluate all Python/NumPy operations until it encounters a “Python Read” such a printing an array or having a if-statement testing the value of an array.
+- **Views** Bohrium supports NumPy views fully thus operating on array slices does not involve data copying.
+- **Loop Fusion**, Bohrium uses a `fusion algorithm <http://dl.acm.org/citation.cfm?id=2967945>`_ that fuses (or merges) array operations into the same computation kernel that are then JIT-compiled and executed.
+However, Bohrium can only fuse operations that have some common sized dimension and no horizontal data conflicts.
+- **Lazy CPU/GPU Communiction**, Bohrium only move data between the host and the GPU when the data is accessed directly by Python or a Python C-extension.

 Please note:
     * Bohrium is a 64bit project exclusively.
     * We are working on a Windows version that uses the .NET frontend and CPU backend.